Jacob Stallings Player Props: Marlins vs. Angels

 Jacob Stallings At The Plate

-- Stallings has picked up a hit in 10 games this year (40.0%), including one multi-hit game.
+- Stallings has had a base hit in 10 of 25 games this year, and multiple hits once.

-- Stallings has driven in a run in five games this season (20.0%), including one multiple-RBI game.
+- He has not hit a home run in his 25 games this year.

+- In five games this year, Stallings has picked up an RBI, with more than one RBI once.

 - He has scored in five games this year (20.0%), but has had no multi-run games.